what's with fashion's grunge obsession

 The 90s are woven into the DNA of London-based brand Marques'Almeida, but nothing about designers Marta Marques and Paulo Almeida's version of grunge comes off as pastiche.
 "It's not meant to be nostalgic.
 I hate that word," said Marques in a recent interview with Suzy Menkes.
 Instead, the brand's distressed denim and mussed-up textures tap into the D.I.Y. foundations of grunge, while telling a new story.
 "As teenagers we had no understanding of high-end fashion," said Almeida in the same interview.
 The designers were inspired by "what our siblings and friends were wearing," and specifically by Marta's sister, Sofia, who was always "grungy and grumpy and didn't care about fashion at all."
 Their collections, as a result, always feels fresh: rather than literally reproducing the aesthetic of the 90s Seattle music scene, Marques'Almeida recasts its scrappy attitude for a new generation.

-Grunge is often framed as the last true, distinct subculture to have infiltrated fashion.
-And that would go a long way to explaining why it's become so fetishized.
+Grunge is often framed as the last true, distinct subculture to have infiltrated fashion in the US.
+And that would go a long way to explaining why it's still so fetishised.
 Even in 1992, Rick Marin wrote, "From subculture to mass culture, the trend timeline gets shorter and faster all the time."
-Throw in the internet, and over a decade later that timeline is near non-existent.
-Something happens in a neighborhood in Seattle today and anyone with Reddit can know almost instantaneously.
+Throw in the internet, and over a decade later that timeline is non-existent.
+Something happens in a neighbourhood in Seattle today and anyone with Reddit can know almost instantaneously.
 But just because the gap from underground to mainstream is closing, it doesn't mean there aren't new scenes and subcultures emerging.

 Look at Hood By Air, a brand with an aesthetic born out of Shayne Oliver's experience of the New York scene that sprung up around nights like GHE20G0TH1K.
 Or Gosha Rubchinskiy's collaborative work with skater kids in Moscow.
 Or Vetements, which is becoming a platform for a grungy but fresh scene in Paris.
 None of these brands is regurgitating the tropes of past subcultures, they're pushing fashion forward because they tap into new creative veins.
 They don't imitate authenticity, they're simply authentic.